BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

 Afterwards, you'll be able to catch **Magearna**!

 Head back to the nightclub.
 If you talk to Eve here, you can get **Aevian Misdreavus**, a cameo from Pokémon Rejuvenation.
 A Leaf Stone will evolve it into **Aevian Mismagius**.

+## Champion Defense

+This section is entirely optional - you can skip ahead [to the next section](#postgame-episode-5-wish-upon-a-star) if you wish.

+After finishing Flora's quest and talking to Eve, we can actually challenge the Reborn Elite Four anytime we wish.
+Notably, they have new teams!
+Note also that when fighting them, both sets of Pokemon are clamped to Lv.
+100.

+!battle(["Heather", :HEATHER, 2], "Mountain Field")

+!battle(["Laura", :LAURA, 1], "Flower Garden Field")

+!battle(["Elias", :ELIAS, 2], "Holy Field")

+!battle(["Bennett", :BENNETT2, 1], "Rainbow Field atop Forest Field")

+Once we finish the Four, we will actually need to *defend* our title in the Champion room.
+You even get to choose the format between Singles and Doubles, and even choose your own Field Effect!
+The possible opponents are actually just a subset of the [Theme Team trainers](#battle-pavilion-facilities) from the Battle Pavilion: Shelly, Adrienn, Fern, Charlotte, Lumi, Saphira, Titania, Bennett, Cal, Cain, Victoria, and Heather.
+Any team of any of these trainers may be randomly chosen, except those named "Boss Rush" or "Boss Rush 2".